 Read more about the difference between fresh vs. dry pasta.

-For best results, store this tuna tortellini pasta salad in a lidded container in the refrigerator for up to 4 days.
+For best results, store leftover tuna tortellini pasta salad in a lidded container in the refrigerator for up to 4 days.

 Store any leftover Chive Vinaigrette in a sealed container (like a Mason jar) for up to 5 days.